-A 10-gallon tank is the ultimate Betta setup, and the best choice if you have the space.
-In a tank this big you'll have plenty of room to decorate Betta's home, and he'll have enough area to swim.
+A 10-gallon tank is the ultimate betta setup, and the best choice if you have space.
+In a tank this big you'll have plenty of room to decorate betta's home, and he'll have enough area to swim.

-This means a healthier tank, healthier Betta, and lot less work for you!
-Instead of weekly cleanings you can learn to do easy water changes once or twice per month.
-This is less stress on Betta, since you won't have to remove him from the tank every seven days.
-It also means less stress on you, and a more enjoyable fish-keeping experience.
+This means a healthier tank, healthier betta, and a lot less work for you!
+Instead of weekly cleanings, you can learn to do easy water changes once or twice per month.
+This is less stress on the betta since you won't have to remove him from the tank every seven days.
+It also means less stress on you and a more enjoyable fish-keeping experience.

 Building a Tank from the Ground Up